 In the realm of family law, judges make decisions that compel parties to act in accordance with their rulings.
 They must abide by the decisions concerning legal decision-making and parenting time with the children.
 They must pay any child support or spousal maintenance ordered.
 They must comply with the court’s division of the property and debts of the marriage.
 The entire system is built around the assumption that once the parties have entrusted the decisions in their case to the court, they will comply with the outcome by being obedient to the court’s rulings.

-Sometimes one or both of the parties is simply unable to comply with certain aspects of the court’s orders.
+Sometimes, one or both of the parties is simply unable to comply with certain aspects of the court’s orders.
 But sometimes, they are able to do so but simply refuse.
-Some of the most common problems that arise are a refusal to abide by court orders regarding parenting time, refusal to pay court-ordered child support and refusal to pay spousal maintenance.
+Some of the most common problems that arise are a refusal to abide by court orders regarding parenting time (ex. see ARS 25-414 Violation of Visitation and Parenting Time Rights), refusal to pay court-ordered child support, and refusal to pay spousal maintenance.
 When a party knowingly and intentionally refuses to obey a court order despite having the ability to do so, that party may be found to be in contempt of the court.
 When contempt proceedings are brought, determination must be made after a hearing as to both whether the court order has been violated as well as whether the violation was willful and intentional, or whether it was unavoidable.